ali-izhar/adversarial-attacks/src/attacks/README.md

 - **PGD**: Most reliable but slowest convergence; works well on any model
 - **Conjugate Gradient**: Better convergence than PGD with moderately higher complexity
-- **L-BFGS**: Fastest convergence when loss landscape is well-behaved, but may struggle with highly non-convex objectives

-In practice, L-BFGS typically requires fewer iterations, but each iteration is more expensive due to line search and two-loop recursion.

 ## References